brenda-kim/miinhaii/README.md

 - 👋 Hi, I’m @miinhaii
-- 👀 I’m interested in web development
+- 👀 I’m interested in pivoting careers from pharmacy to web development
-- 🌱 I’m currently working on pivoting careers
 - 📫 How to reach me: linkedin.com/in/k-brenda

 <!---